artursouza/java-sdk/examples/src/main/java/io/dapr/examples/bindings/README.md

 ```
 ### Setting Kafka locally

 Before getting into the application code, follow these steps in order to setup a local instance of Kafka.
 This is needed for the local instances.
 Steps are:

+1. navigate to the [repo-root]/examples/src/main/java/io/dapr/examples/bindings
-1. Run `docker-compose -f ./docker-compose-single-kafka.yml up -d` to run the container locally
+2. Run `docker-compose -f ./docker-compose-single-kafka.yml up -d` to run the container locally
-2. Run `docker ps` to see the container running locally:
+3. Run `docker ps` to see the container running locally:

 ```bash
 342d3522ca14        kafka-docker_kafka                      "start-kafka.sh"         14 hours ago        Up About